• Skip to main content

 I'm certain you have never had a chocolate chip cookie like this one!
 This is the Best Crunchy Crispy Chocolate Chip Cookie that I remember from my childhood.
 If you like a chunky cookie packed with chocolate chips then you'll absolutely love this recipe.
 It is unique cookie and definitely a family favorite. #cookie #chocolatecookie #baking #cookierecipe #bestcookie #bestchocolatechip

-Baking facts
+Baking Facts

-Well, my little journey to creating this yummy recipe taught me a few things along the way So I thought it might be fun to share them with you.
-If you get bored skim through to the bottom of this post for the original recipe.
+Well, my little journey to creating this yummy recipe taught me a few things along the way, So I thought it might be fun to share them with you.
+If you get bored, skim through to the bottom of this post for the original recipe.

 What is the difference between baking soda and baking powder?

-So back in the day, before there was baking soda or baking powder, there was yeast to bring height to your baked goods.
-You can see this in my French Savarin cake, which is a yeasted cake soaked in a delicious syrup.
-Ok circling back to the baking powder, it has sodium bicarbonate (baking soda) and weak acid base of cream of tartar or monocalcium phosphate.
+Circling back to the baking powder, it has sodium bicarbonate (baking soda) and a weak acid base of cream of tartar or monocalcium phosphate.
 The two react and create gas when wet.
 Before the development of baking powder in 1843, yeast was used to increase volume and lighten baked goods.
 Baking powder takes less time than yeast, so this revolutionized the baking world.

-Baking Soda is otherwise known as sodium bicarbonate.
-It is used primarily in baking as a leavening agent.
-When it combines with acid, there is a reaction, and carbon dioxide is released.
 Unlike baking powder, it does not contain an acid of cream of tartar.
-So, if you are using it in a recipe, you must have acid in the ingredients, like brown sugar, lemon juice, buttermilk, vinegar or cocoa.
+So, if you are using it in a recipe, you must have acid in the ingredients, like brown sugar, lemon juice, buttermilk, vinegar, or cocoa.

-What is double acting baking powder?
+What is double-acting baking powder?

-So, it turns out that when baking powder is mix with a liquid, the reaction between the acid and base takes place.
-But rest assured if you use a double acting baking powder the second rise comes again when the mixture is heated.
+But rest assured, if you use a double-acting baking powder, the second rise comes again when the mixture is heated.
 So, because it has two reactions, it isn’t too crucial that you get your baked goods into the oven right after mixing the ingredients.
 I decided to add baking powder to my recipe since I read that it will slow down the process of spreading.

 Should I use shortening (Crisco) or butter when making cookies?

 Shortening or Crisco creates higher and lighter textured baked goods than butter.
 So, when I made a version of my chocolate chip cookies in which I substituted the shortening with butter, the results were that the cookies spread and were flat.
 I even refrigerated the butter and the mixed dough, and it still spread.
-If you like the thin, soft cookie then butter is for you.
-But, I’m rather fond of the thicker cookie, and my best chunky, crispy chocolate chip cookie recipe uses Crisco to get that cookie lift.
+If you like the thin, soft cookie, then butter is for you.
+But I’m rather fond of the thicker cookie, and my best chunky, crispy chocolate chip cookie recipe uses Crisco to get that cookie lift.

-I don’t have shortening (Crisco) what can I use?
+I don’t have shortening (Crisco).
+What can I use?

-Well, I made the cookies using vegetable oil and they came out fabulous.
+Well, I made the cookies using vegetable oil, and they came out fabulous.
 So I substituted 1/2 cup of oil for the Crisco, and I love the results.
 The cookie is crunchy and tall.
 So, hooray, for those of you living overseas, you can make this cookie with cooking oil.

 Does sugar make a cookie spread?

 So too much sugar and butter will make your cookies spread.
 I guess when sugar and water come together in the baking process, the sugar locks in the moisture and creates a delicate pastry.
-Also, as sugar melts, it encourages the spreading of the dough so at one point I eliminated the granulated sugar and the cookie had the height, but it was dry in flavor.
-So, the lesson learned don’t remove the sugar.

 This chocolate chip cookie will surprise you with its crunchy quality that is packed with loads of chocolate chips and nuts.
 I'm certain you have never had a chocolate chip cookie like this one! #cookie #chocolatecookie #baking #cookierecipe #bestcookie #bestchocolatechip